-Rule 410 is modeled on former rule 11(e) (6) of the Alaska Rules of Criminal Procedure, which is superseded by this rule.
+Rules of Criminal Procedure, which is susperseded by this rule.

 It differs in substantial respects from its federal counterpart.

-The basic goals of the rule are two: (1) to foster free and open negotiations between prosecutors and those accused of crimes, and (2) to ensure fair treatment for defendants whose guilty pleas are set aside by a trial or an appellate court.
+The basic goals of the rule are two: (1) to foster free and open negotiations between prosecutors and those accused of crimes, and (2) to insure fair treatment for defendants whose guilty pleas are set aside by a trial or an appellate court.